-These last three months can be a pivotal time of year.
+The last three months can be a pivotal time of year.
 Vacations are finished.
-The press of work and the hustle for families has returned.
+The press of work and the hustle for families have returned.
 It’s easy to get lost in what is right in front of you instead of concentrating on your end-of-year goals.
 Don’t let that happen.
 Engaged teams emerge or vanish in opportunities like this.

 Team Building is discovering more about the members of your team; what they enjoy, their creativity, or their competitiveness.
 It comes through playing bubble soccer, and attending wine and cheese pairings, or even a team lunch.
-For a great place to find these kinds of events, check out Occasion Genius.
 And, while Team Building is valuable, it is not Team Engagement.
 Done well Team Building can create connections where true Team Engagement can begin to form.
 Done badly, it is a sugar pill for teams that creates the expected high and then the inevitable crash.
 Team Building answers the question: “Who are these people?”

-Team Engagement answers the question: “How do these people find joy in the team?”
-Team Engagement is the lightning in a bottle that many of us have experienced on a sports team, theater group or hopefully somewhere in your work.
+Team Engagement answers the question: “How do these people find joy in the team?” which leads to Joy at Work.
+Team Engagement is the lightning in a bottle that many of us have experienced on a sports team, theater group, or hopefully somewhere in your work.
 Team Engagement (like so many things) is something you know when you see it, but there are signs.

 There are three signs of Team Engagement:

 But if these are the signs, how to achieve them?
-We will focus the rest of this year’s newsletters on just that question.
-But for now, the first necessary step is totally with you, Awesome Leader.
+The first necessary step is totally with you, Awesome Leader.
 You need to embody the three signs of Team Engagement.
 As Roxanne has often said, for a team to change, the leader must change first.